 If you love the California sushi roll, then you might like this variant, the Boston sushi roll.
-This Boston roll is similar to its cousin with only differ in using tempura shrimp or poach shrimp instead of imitation crab.
+This Boston roll is similar to its cousin with the only difference is using tempura or poach shrimps instead of imitation crab.

-The other accompany vegetable still are cucumber and avocado strips.
-As a whole, the roll taste crisp due to the addition coat of masago.
+The other accompany vegetables still are cucumber and avocado strips.
+As a whole, the roll tastes crisp due to the additional coat of masago.
 Now if you’re kind of fear of this raw creature (roe), don’t be.
-On a sushi roll with deep fry shrimp, you won’t heard the overpower fishy smell.
-In fact, it tastes mildly sweet and add that punch onto the roll.
+On a sushi roll with deep-fry shrimp, you won’t hear the overpower fishy smell.
+In fact, it tastes mildly sweet and adds that punch onto the roll.

-Avocado served as a creamy solution for this roll, kinda cheesy and hearty melt.
-So pick the one that half-way ripen.
+Avocado served as a creamy solution for this roll, kinda cheesy, and hearty melt.
+So pick the one that half-way ripens.
 Too much then it’ll be squishy and hard to hold shape well when rolled.

 - Peel off the shrimps’ outer shell leaving the last segment with the tail on.

 - Hold the shrimp with both hand and bend it lightly (belly side outward) to make it straight as much as possible.